-Only stockholders of record who held shares of Amkor common stock at the close of business on March 20, 2019 may vote at this meeting or any adjournments or postponements that may take place.
-A complete list of stockholders entitled to vote at the Annual Meeting will be available for examination by the stockholders for any purpose relating to the meeting at our principal executive offices at 2045 East Innovation Circle, Tempe, Arizona 85248, for a period of at least ten days prior to the meeting.
-The list also will be available at the Annual Meeting.
+Only stockholders of record who held shares of Amkor common stock at the close of business on March 23, 2020 may vote at this meeting or any adjournments or postponements that may take place.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for examination by the stockholders for any purpose relating to the meeting at our principal executive offices at 2045 East Innovation Circle, Tempe, Arizona 85284, for a period of at least ten days prior to the meeting.
+If, due to COVID-19, our principal executive offices are closed during the ten days prior to the Annual Meeting, you may send a written request to our Corporate Secretary at our principal executive offices, and we will arrange a way for you to inspect the list.